Vivianwcao/Aimsio-Invoice-Processing-Pipeline/README.md

 I built the AWS Step Functions state machine and core processing Lambdas, coordinating data flow across S3, OpenAI, DuckDB, and platform APIs.

+The diagram below shows a typical execution of the pipeline.
+Each state displays its input and output, making it easy to trace data through the workflow.
+During debugging, developers can open the related Lambda or CloudWatch logs directly from the execution view, then retry a failed state or rerun the entire workflow after making changes.

 <img width="1606" height="719" alt="fractionstepfunctions_graph" src="https://github.com/user-attachments/assets/245cd97c-7ca4-4fa6-b266-d1a063c00801" />

 ### Data Processing Steps

-1. **Format Routing (`Check isOTFormat`):** Evaluates the incoming `isOTFormat` flag.
-OpenTicket submissions skip ticket PDF parsing and jump straight to logo extraction, while OpenInvoice submissions pass through PDF header parsing first.
+1. **Format Routing (`Check isOTFormat`):** Determines whether the submission is an OpenTicket ticket, an OpenInvoice invoice, or a blanket ticket.
+The pipeline then routes the document through the required processing steps.

-2. **Aimsio PDF Header Parsing (`extract Aimsio tickets header from PDF`):** Reads the PDF from S3 using PDFPlumber to parse individual ticket headers from multi-ticket invoices, merging the extracted data back into the central JSON state.
+2. **Aimsio PDF Header Parsing (`extract Aimsio tickets header from PDF`):** Reads the PDF from S3 using PDFPlumber to extract ticket level information that is not included in blanket invoice JSON exports and merges it into the processing state.

-3. **Multimodal Vision Processing (`chatGpt reads logos`):** Converts PDF pages to JPEG images using PyMuPDF and passes base64 streams to OpenAI GPT-4o to identify division names from logos, enriching the department field.
+3. **Multimodal Vision Processing (`chatGpt reads logos`):** Converts PDF pages to JPEG images using PyMuPDF and passes the images to OpenAI GPT-4o to identify the supplier logo to determine which supplier department the document should be submitted as.

 4. **Pipeline Branching (`Check isOT`):** Routes OpenTicket submissions to the pricebook engine and OpenInvoice submissions to VPC validation.

 5. **In-Memory DuckDB Pricebook Engine (`Fraction OT pricebook`):** Runs for OpenTicket submissions.
-Loads buyer CSV pricebooks into an in-memory DuckDB table, cleans descriptions, validates rate bounds and expiry dates, and updates item IDs in the JSON.
+Loads the buyer CSV pricebook into an in-memory DuckDB table, cleans descriptions, validates effective dates, rate bounds, and units, then updates item IDs in the JSON.

-6. **VPC AFE & Code Validation (`Fraction OI AFE validation`):** Executes inside an existing whitelisted AWS VPC to validate AFE numbers and accounting codes against OpenInvoice APIs before final submission.
+6. **VPC AFE & Code Validation (`Fraction OI AFE validation`):** Runs inside an existing whitelisted AWS VPC to validate AFE numbers and accounting codes against OpenInvoice APIs.

 7. **Final Output (`output to v3 lambda`):** Sends the completed JSON payload to the downstream submission Lambda.

----

-## Engineering Challenges & Solutions

-### 1. Sub-second CSV pricebook queries using in-memory DuckDB
-* **The Challenge:** OpenTicket line items use internal Aimsio descriptions that do not match registered buyer pricebooks.
-Line items had to be validated against CSV pricebooks containing effective date ranges, rate limits, and unit types.
-Performing nested Python loops across large pricebooks inside Lambda was slow and inefficient.

-* **The Solution:** Embedded DuckDB directly inside the `fraction_pricebook_mapping_complete` Lambda handler.
-On invocation, the Lambda loads the buyer CSV into an in-memory DuckDB table (`:memory:`), normalizes text descriptions with SQL regex functions, and filters out expired records.
-It then executes a weighted SQL query that ranks candidates by match weight, string length difference, and rate constraints to return the single best pricebook match.

-### 2. Extracting visual department context using PyMuPDF and GPT-4o
-* **The Challenge:** OpenInvoice requires a supplier department code, but Aimsio JSON files omit this field.
-The information is only visible as a graphical company logo on the PDF header.

-* **The Solution:** Developed `fraction_logo_extractor` using PyMuPDF (`fitz`) and OpenAI vision models.
-The Lambda converts PDF pages into base64 JPEG images and submits them to GPT-4o.
-GPT-4o identifies the division logo and company name, then writes the department information back to the JSON stored in S3.

-### 3. Recovering missing ticket headers from blanket invoice PDFs
-* **The Challenge:** Aimsio blanket invoices group multiple tickets into one PDF.
-The exported JSON payload omits individual ticket headers, leaving downstream systems without ticket level dates or PO numbers.

-* **The Solution:** Wrote `aimsio_extract_tickets_header_pdf` using PDFPlumber to inspect PDF text streams.
-The Lambda scans the PDF text labels across multi-page files, extracts missing ticket headers, and merges them into the S3 state JSON before downstream submission.

-### 4. Integrating whitelisted API calls using an existing AWS VPC
-* **The Challenge:** OpenInvoice API calls for AFE and accounting code validation fail if they do not originate from authorized static IP addresses.

-* **The Solution:** Placed the AFE validation Lambda directly inside our existing AWS VPC configured with static Elastic IPs and NAT Gateways.
-This ensures all outgoing requests match vendor whitelists without changing the existing network architecture.